JuanMAA/prueba-tecnica-clevert/README.md

 Nest is [MIT licensed](LICENSE).

+## Deploy on Render

+The easiest way to deploy your application is by using the Render platform.

+For more details on how to deploy your application on Render, visit the [Render documentation](https://render.com/docs).

 ## Configuration of Environment Variables

 This project relies on specific environment variables for its configuration.
 Below, you'll find details on the necessary variables and their purposes: